GokulBakkiyarasu/Merge-Mail-Project-using-python-file-function/README.md

 The template file should be a plain text file with placeholders for the variable names that are used in the data source file.
 The placeholders should be enclosed in double curly braces.

-For example:
+ Example

     Dear Name,

-Thank you for your interest in our company.
-We would like to invite you to our upcoming event on {{Event Date}}.
+    You are invited to my birthday this Saturday.

-Sincerely,
+    Hope you can make it!

     Angela

 Data Source File Format